Darokahn/CS2450/journal.md

 And the functions provided by a table in the firmware, which I didn't write.

 We stand on the shoulders of giants.

+# Sun Oct 5
+## Rat idea

+We don't like rats in our homes.
+But why?
+Personally, if it wasn't for a few risks and damages, I'd love to know there's some little guys scurrying in my walls.
+I certainly hate the idea of killing them with traps.

+Rats chew on wires, leave droppings, and potentially spread disease.
+What if there were rats trained/bred to avoid these behaviors, including a little rat litter box, and to outcompete any untrained ones?
+Knowing rats are pretty smart, I suspect you could train them to avoid chewing wires and walls, and to leave droppings in a specific box.
+Rats from a lab are less likely to spread disease than rats from the outdoors.

+There's no way to make it practical I don't think, but I bet it's very possible for a lab to train and breed these domestic rats for homes so that wild rats don't infiltrate.
+If I had 1 billion dollars to spare, I would found this company.

+I have similar ideas for ants.
+If you can't beat em, breed and train versions of them that do your bidding and outcompete wild ones.